-This huge public has the dual misfortunes of suffering the worst blows from the Great Recession and, at the same time, being abandoned by crumbling newspapers that cut costs by eliminating coverage that doesn’t serve the distinctive needs of people who can afford to patronize upscale advertisers.
-To date, online journalism offers the Banyan Public very little—its heavy traffic is largely by and for the rarefied culture of political and policy junkies.
+This huge public has largely been abandoned by crumbling newspapers that cut costs by eliminating coverage that doesn’t serve the distinctive needs of people who can afford to patronize upscale advertisers.

 Newspapers now aim at an audience heavy with professionals and executives, but members of the Banyan Public are likelier to be hourly wage earners or solo contractors and others who are self-employed, people who do much of their shopping at discounters that rarely advertise.
-They fall roughly within the third to seventh deciles of the household income distribution; not many have much money to invest and the bulk of the 50 million Americans without health insurance are in this group.
-They hunger for useful and trustworthy information that’s relevant to the particular life and citizenship decisions they face, but it grows ever more scarce in a challenging time when the need is great.
+They fall roughly within the third to seventh deciles of the household income distribution; not many have much money to invest and the bulk of Americans without health insurance are in this group.

 Clay Shirky, a leading voice in the future-of-journalism discourse, emphasizes the question of how future journalism will serve average people.

-“People like me are never going to be ill served in an information rich environment,” Shirky told an interviewer after a 2009 appearance at Yale University.
-The real question in a democracy, he said, is whether citizens will have what Alex Jones of the Shorenstein Center at Harvard’s Kennedy School calls accountability journalism—“journalism that keeps their town, their region, their state operating in relatively efficient, relatively responsive, and relatively non-corrupt ways.”
+“People like me are never going to be ill served in an information rich environment,” Shirky told an interviewer.
+The real question in a democracy, he said, is whether citizens will have accountability journalism—“journalism that keeps their town, their region, their state operating in relatively efficient, relatively responsive, and relatively non-corrupt ways.”
 He added, “What happens to the elite class of info-vores, although it gets a lot of obsessive attention, is never going to be a problem.”